Why SQL Server Security has been so much important!!

 2. Public Account: Do not grant permission to Public role, as every single user is a member of this role; hence if you grant any permission to this role it will be available to every user and that will breach security standards.

 3. System Administrator Account: We would need to rename and disable System Administrator account as best security practice; to do so we need to create integrated account that has SA permissions then create users and assign them appropriate permission based on the fact who need to access what data!!
+One of the best practice is also to rename or disable the SA account, it is advisable that we follow this best practice.
+However, make sure you have one account having equivalent permissions as of SA, also advisable to remove "Built-in\Administrator" group.

 4. Application Roles: While answering threads at Microsoft/Non-Microsoft Forums for SQL Server most of the time what I’ve found is developers/users/dba(s) just avoid creating and/or maintaining schemas/application roles.
 Actually it does lots of helps to us in terms of rework (granting and/or revoking permissions) and easy manageability of sql users.
 Above all if guest user is not mapped to application role of database, guest user cannot access to database object; we can audit application role’s activity also.